Linux Swap Space

 There are performance benefits when swap space is enabled, even when you have more than enough ram

 If you don’t have enough memory, swap will be used quite often and noticeably more during any memory requirement spikes.
 If you don’t have enough memory and no swap space, this will often cause failure to allocate memory for requests needing more memory pages.
-As a last resort, the Kernel will deploy out-of-memory OOM killer to nuke high-memory processes (usually MySQL, java, etc.).
+As a last resort, the Kernel will deploy out-of-memory to nuke high-memory processes (usually MySQL, java, etc.).